plonerma/growing-review/README.md

 `make serve`: Runs a local http server in the `dist` folde (after creating the required files, see `make html`).
 The build webpage can then be accessed via `localhost:8000`.

+**Alternatively**, use the provided Dockerfile, mount this repository to `/data` and run one of the make commands as such:

+`docker run -v $(pwd):/data ghcr.io/plonerma/pandoc-latex-python3 make html`